0cjs/sedoc/linux/distro/pkg-nix.md

 With no current profile, profile modification commands will create a new profile `/nix/var/nix/profiles/per-user/USER/profile` and set the current profile to that.
-That directory is owned by the user but is not special otherwise; creating and using other profiles in that directory requires specifying the full path.
+That directory is owned by the user and is special in that profiles there are used as roots for the garbage collector.
 (User channel information is also stored there.)
+However, it's not a default prefix for `nix-env`; the full path to profiles in that directory must still be given to `-p`.

 Commands